 Repeating a Course

-Students may repeat courses in which they have received an unsatisfactory grade of D, F or U. With the permission of the academic dean, they may also repeat courses in which they have received a grade of C or above.
+Students may repeat courses in which they have received an unsatisfactory grade of D, F or U. With the permission of the vice president for academic affairs and dean of the faculty, they may also repeat courses in which they have received a grade of C or above.